kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  24.md

 **What would be a quick and easy measure to help prevent further attacks?**

-- [ ] Use a Security Group rule that denies connections from the block of IP addresses
+- [ ] :  Use a Security Group rule that denies connections from the block of IP addresses

-- [ ] Use CloudFront’s DDoS prevention features
+- [ ] :  Use CloudFront’s DDoS prevention features

-- [ ] Create a Bastion Host restrict all connections to the Bastion Host only
+- [ ] :  Create a Bastion Host restrict all connections to the Bastion Host only

-- [x] Use a Network ACL rule that denies connections from the block of IP addresses
+- [x] :  Use a Network ACL rule that denies connections from the block of IP addresses

-*
+*----

+- #amazon_vpc #ddos_prevention #security_measures #bastion_host #further_attacks
 - hasExplain:: [[explanation_Question  24.md]]